keystonejs/keystone/docs/guides/mutation-lifecycle.md

 Each of these `single` mutations is executed within its own transaction.

-As such, a `many` mutation maybe have partial success during this phase, as some of the the single mutations may succeed while others fail.
+As such, a `many` mutation maybe have partial success during this phase, as some of the single mutations may succeed while others fail.

 ### Access control phase